Call Us: 206-301-0600

 Please arrive 15 minutes before your scheduled appointment time to complete the registration paperwork, check in and have your questions answered.

 If you have completed your paperwork in advance please arrive 5 minutes before the appointment time for the check in process.
 If you prefer you can download your patient forms and bring the completed forms with you or fax them in advance of your appointment.

 Arriving early gives our front office time to put together your chart, collect your co-pay and answer questions you many have and still start your appointment on time.

-Do I Need to See a Physician Before Coming to Physical Therapy?
+Direct Access - Do I Need to See a Physician Before Coming to Physical Therapy?

-We can provide physical therapy services directly without a referral.
+Washington is a Direct Access state.
+This means that physical therapist can provide physical therapy services directly without a referral.
 However, many insurance companies require a physician referral or prescription in order for your treatment to be covered.
 Please check with your insurance company to determine your PT benefits and if a prescription is required.

 The ever-changing world of insurance benefits can be a confusing topic.
 Sound Physical Therapy's goal is to keep you as informed as possible regarding your insurance situation.
 For further information see our Insurance information page.